geosolutions-it/djam/README.md

 You can also check User registration form at `http://localhost:8000/register`.
 REMEMBER: to register the User you first need update `djam/project/conf/dev/email.py` configuration file with SMTP server credentials.

+## Side notes

+* To properly read data from Token Info endpoint the client has to have `token_introspection` and their ID present in the available scopes (/admin -> Clients model -> Scopes)
+* OpenId Provider defines additional scope `user_id` for accessing User's database ID.
+This feature usage should be as limited as possible, for now it is present for Allauth simple integration.

 ## Running the tests

 No tests are yet preapared